The Mau Forest: A Global Concern

 NWNL You are setting a global precedent just as representatives to COP-15* go to Copenhagen to discuss global warming mitigation on a macro-level.
 How does Kenya’s proposal for the Mau Forest fit in their agenda?
 And how might Kenya benefit from COP-15?

 CHRISTIAN LAMBRECHTS The resolution of the Kenyan government to address the crisis in the Mau Forest Complex is a good example of leadership in facing climate change.
 Climate change is upon us, and will continue for quite a few decades to come.
 In resolving problems in the Mau, we address the issue of mitigation, and invest in adaptation.

 One of the best ways to mitigate the impacts of climate change is to increase the health of our ecosystems.
 It’s critical we make sure that natural-ecosystem assets and infrastructure can absorb impacts of climate change.
 One way is to boost our forest ecosystem and restore the Mau Forest Complex to the state it was two decades ago.

-NWNL: What kind of international support does Kenya need to implement this program?
+NWNL What kind of international support does Kenya need to implement this program?
 I’ve heard Kenya is asking for international help from European nations, the United States, and other nations in the Nile Basin (since the Mau Forest drains to the Mara River and Lake Victoria, the source of the White Nile).
-Who will be there lobbying for Kenya’s support?
+Who will be at COP-15 lobbying for Kenya’s support?